mcmah309/mcmah309.github.io/_posts/2025-06-11-solving-data-modeling-in-rust-with-view-types.md

 ## Enter View-Types: A Macro-Driven Solution

-The [view-types](https://github.com/mcmah309/view-types) was created to address some of the drawbacks.
+The [view-types](https://github.com/mcmah309/view-types) was created to address some of the drawbacks of the previously discussed approaches.
 The crate provides a `views` macro for a declarative way to solve this problem by generating type-safe projections from a single source-of-truth data structure.
-It generates the code to quickly implement **Approach 4** (enum with complete structs) and **Approach 5** (monolithic with kind) while eliminating their major drawbacks.
+It generates the code to quickly implement **Approach 4** (enum with complete structs) and **Approach 5** (monolithic with kind), as well as associated structures and methods.

+To better understand how the macro works, information can be found in the [README](https://github.com/mcmah309/view-types).

 ### Application